mitchwadair/sidescroller-framework/README.md

 ## Contribute
 I welcome contributions to this project!

-It is not very intuitive to use CraftStudio with source control, so a tutorial on how you can make contributions can be found LINK_TODO
+It is not very intuitive to use CraftStudio with source control, so a tutorial on how you can make contributions can be found [here](https://github.com/mitchwadair/sidescroller-framework/tree/master/doc/Contribute).